thinkbigthings/seebie/server/README.md

 curl -X POST -H "Content-Type: application/json" -k -d '{"username": "j@y.com", "displayName":"jay", "password":"password"}' https://localhost:9000/register

-Alternatively: To run the webapp on the command line, execute "gradle bootRun" or java -jar build/libs/seebie-server-[version].jar
+Alternatively: To run the webapp on the command line without spring boot: java -jar build/libs/seebie-server-[version].jar

 After running the application as described above, you should be able to hit the url at https://localhost:9000/